England Landlord Guidance

 1.3.7 Defining Responsibilities in the Contract

 When a landlord enters into an agreement with an agent, a written contract should be drawn up indicating what level of service the agent is offering, and the agent’s agreed fees.
 It is important to read the whole contract and discuss any points that are unclear or where there is disagreement before signing, so it can either be varied or an alternative agent sought.
-The contract should also state how it can be terminated and for what reasons, including what happens if the landlords wants to take over the management of the property themselves.
+The contract should also state how it can be terminated and for what reasons, including what happens if the landlord wants to take over the management of the property themselves.

 As in many businesses, a small proportion of agents can go out of business owing both the landlord and tenant money.
 As the agent may be acting in the landlord’s name, it is important to know that the agent is reliable and experienced.
 Investigate the agent: it is worth trying to get a personal recommendation (the local landlord association may be helpful here).
 Check how long the agent has been in business, how many premises they manage, what training their staff have received, and whether they are a member of a professional or trade organisation such as: